Tornium/tornium/docs/user/bot/assists.rst

 ===============
 Members can send requests to other members of the server and to other applicable servers that request members to join the attack and help take down a target.

-Assists can currently be sent through the Discord bot or via the `userscript <https://tornium.com/userscripts/tornium-assists.user.js>`_.

 Assist Options
 --------------
 Assists can be set up through the bot dashboard under ``Assist Requests``.
 When setting various settings, make sure to press the submit button.